chaecramb/simple_twitter_sentiment/README.md

 # Twitter sentiment analysis tools

-A simple sentiment analysis app written as a learning exercise.
+A few simple scripts for sentiment analysis written as a learning exercise.
 Credit to Marco Bonzanini for his [tutorial](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/) which I worked through, adapted and extended based upon my own interests.

 There's a significant amount more that could/should be done to it, but I will probably leave it here as it has served its purpose of allowing me to experiment with the methods involved.
 I plan to follow up with a more sophisticated version.